5 September, 2010

 UK Tax Advice in Australia

-Preparation of UK Tax Returns in Australia
+UK Tax Returns and Advice in Australia

 Tax Advice in relation to UK Assignments

-If you are an employee being sent from Australia (or any other location) to work in the UK on a temporary basis (i.e. no longer than 2 years), you may be able to claim certain exemptions/deductions in the UK, including:-
+If you are an employee being assigned from Australia (or any other location) to work in the UK on a temporary basis (i.e. no longer than 2 years), you may be able to claim certain exemptions/deductions in the UK, including:-

 • Home to work travel